 What do you look for in a golf course?
 What makes you decide that a golf course is worth visiting?
-All those sessions with the golf swing trainer have probably been fun, and now you want to put the practice to good use.
+All those sessions with the golf swing trainer were fun and now you want to put the practice to good use.
 If you’re looking for a golf course that is not only extremely challenging but was also designed by a pro, with great accommodations on-site, then here are five if the world’s best golfing locations to consider.

 1. The Broadmoor, Colorado Springs, Colorado